HOME OBITUARY PHOTOS STORIES FUNERAL INFO CONTACT US

 Whetten Family,

+Words are still few to describe what i feel in my heart toward your son and my friend Jake.
+However, i find peace in knowing that his passing was perfect.
+I have run it through my mind, time and time again until the tears fog even the deepest corner of my mind.
 Questions are formed, but answered instantly using the increadible gift of the gospel we have in our lives.
 Sometimes I wonder if Jake would have prefered it any other way.
 And then I quickly remind myself..."NO way!
 Jake probably would have even asked for it the way it happened!"(That big little kid!
 Always playing something).
 I now know that not only is birth into this world a miracle, but birth into the next can be such a beautiful experience.
 I know that it was planned so perfectly.
 He even got to spend the night before remodeling the bathroom with you guys.
 I know because when i called him to go out that night he told me, "No, i am going to spend time with my dad and brother."
 He loves you so much.
 That is how Jake did it...running!
 Not only did he die running for the game he so loved, he died running to finish the game he had mastered, life.
 I know he loves you all.
 I saw it in his eyes as his Father in Heaven called him back to his presence.
 Thank you all as members of his family for allowing myself, and so many more people, to feel the great spirit of your son.
 We all love him.

 A Friend of Jake's